 - contacting a supplier in response to an unsuccessful telephone call or visit.

-The permitted hours in which a telemarketer or salesperson can call have changed.
+The hours that a telemarketer or salesperson can call have changed.
 Under the law sellers cannot visit or call on:

 - weekdays - before 9am or after 6pm (after 8pm for phone calls)